dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

 If I had done this analysis before the election, I certainly would have been less quick to believe that Clinton would have won in a landslide, as many polls predicted.

-Of course, I say this with the privilege of hindsight and confirmation bias.
+Of course, I say this with the privilege of hindsight.
 If she _had_ won, would I still have performed this analysis afterward?
 Would I have discarded the results when they indicated a Trump victory?
 Maybe; I don't know.
 At the same time, it may be that these endorsements form an important bellwether for the election results, meaning that Clinton wouldn't have had a chance unless more Republicans in Congress had decided to endorse her over third-party candidates like [Evan McMullin] and [Gary Johnson] or [a Republican other than the nominee][another-republican].

 Incidentally, I also learned that newspaper endorsements were not a great predictor of the outcome of this election.
 This is obvious in hindsight to